UPPER SCHOOL CURRICULUM

 In AP United Stated History students will explore the cultural, economic, political, and social developments that have shaped the United States from c.
 1491 to the present.
 By analyzing texts, visual sources, and other historical evidence, and by writing well-crafted essays expressing historical arguments, students will not only develop their knowledge of U.S. History, but they will also sharpen their analysis skills and their oral and written communication skills.
 Students will conclude the year by taking the AP United States History Exam, potentially earning college credit for their work in this course.
 As students consider the events of our national history, they will be guided to evaluate all perspectives according to Scripture and will continue to deepen their Christian worldview.

-Sociology - Grade 12
+Issues in Contemporary Culture - Grade 12

 The Math program at Pioneer Valley Christian Academy, especially Calculus and Physics, provided a sound foundation for my studies of Architecture at Syracuse University.
 I was familiar with all of the concepts, which made for an easy transition to college level math classes.